5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Nehalem-Westmere_Ventura.md

 > Check the [Anti-Hackintosh Buyers Guide](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/CPU.html) to find out more about incompatible CPUs and CPUs to avoid.

 ### Patching Principle
-In macOS Ventura, support for CPU families prior to Kaby Lake was dropped.
+In macOS Ventura and newer, support for CPU families prior to Kaby Lake was dropped.
 For Sandy Bridge and older this mainly affects:

 - CPU instructions:
 	- Missing AVX2.0 for cryptography tasks